HillJustin/HillJustin.github.io/direction/index.md

 ## Creation

 * *Tantra Practice in Gethsemane*.
 Poetry chapbook; sixteen poems and a 1500-word preface on Buddhism, Gethsemane, and Jean-Luc Nancy.
 Unpublished and in reserve.
 2022.
 Articulated and developed an erotic-esthetic-religious sense of love, being-with, spiritual accountability, and growth through moral failure.
+Chapbook without preface under consideration for the 2023 Wallace Stegner Poetry Fellowship.

 * *the Madness Mixtape: on a Polyrhythmic Sense-Grammar of Historical Materialism* or *Bebop Practices and Survival Strategies for Tantra*.
 Vault manuscript; 24,000-words.
 Not intended for publication.
 2022.
 Experiment in self-disruption and stoic crystallization which explored lateral thinking, the importance of historicized and experienced affect, and the valid remainder of sustaining an I-being alongside a we-being in the lived sense of being singular plural.